rodrigowoulddo/Swift-MVVM-Example-App/README.md

-# Sigredi iOS Engineer Test
+# Sicredi iOS Engineer Test
 ![](https://badgen.net/badge/iOS/13/blue) ![](https://badgen.net/badge/Swift/5/orange)
 ## Information
 This is a sample app for an iOS engineer job at Sicredi - Brazil.
 The app features are: